Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 Almonds

-Almonds are a key ingredient to make the creamiest red pepper pasta sauce.
+Almonds are a crucial ingredient to make the creamiest red pepper pasta sauce.

-If you are allergic to almonds, you can replace them with grated parmesan cheese or nutritional yeast.
+If you are allergic to almonds, replace them with grated parmesan cheese or a 12-ounce (350 grams) block of silken tofu.

 Garlic